tanakamasayuki/vscode-arduino-cli-wrapper/README.md

 - Build: run "Arduino CLI: Compile Sketch" or click Compile.
 - Upload: run "Arduino CLI: Upload Sketch" or click Upload.
 Select the serial port first; the extension passes `-p` explicitly even when using profiles.
 - Monitor: run "Arduino CLI: Monitor Serial" or click Monitor.
 Baudrate defaults to 115200 and can be changed from the status bar.
+  - Need a serial plotter?
+Install a VS Code extension such as [Teleplot](https://marketplace.visualstudio.com/items?itemName=teleplot.teleplot) or any preferred tool.

 Tips:
 - If multiple `.ino` files exist, a picker appears to choose one.
 If an `.ino` editor is active, it is preferred.